 Still, the program touches on an important issue: People with student loan debt who also want to buy homes often need to find a way outside standard repayment procedures to make their education debt less of a financial liability.
 Student loan refinancing is a growing industry where borrowers with good credit can get lower interest rates on their loans and sometimes get rid of them faster, though it’s not right for everyone.
 Refinancing federal loans with a private loan means you can lose access to programs like student loan forgiveness or other federal benefits.

 In the end, whether you’re able to refinance your loans or not, having education debt (or any other outstanding debt obligations) will make getting a mortgage a little tougher.
 One way to improve your chances of buying a home while paying off student loan debt is to focus on improving your credit scores, since they’re a crucial factor in mortgage approval.
 Making student loan payments on time and minimizing your debt use can help you build a solid credit foundation.
-You can see how your student loans and other accounts affect your credit by getting a free summary of your credit report, updated monthly, on Credit.com.
+You can see how your student loans and other accounts affect your credit by getting a free summary of your credit report, updated every 14 days, on Credit.com.

 More on Mortgages & Homebuying: